superluminar-io/aws_fundamentals_workshop/docs/labs/lab_4/1_hands_on.md

 ## Prerequisites

 For this and Lab 5, we will be continuing with the same stack and adding services to it.
-If you don't still have that stack, you can copy the code from here: FUTURE_LINK
+If you don't still have that stack, you can copy the code from here: [Lab 3 Stack](https://github.com/superluminar-io/aws_fundamentals_workshop_labs/blob/main/lab_3/lib/aws-fundamentals-workshop-labs-stack.ts)

 ## Use CDK to Create an S3 Bucket and an EC2 Instance